Designated Safeguarding Lead

 Mr J Wilson

-The Academy's Designated Safeguarding Lead (DSL) is Mrs Louise Gatfield.
-The Interim DSL is Mrs Karen Hutley.
-The Deputy DSLs are Miss Batley and Mr James Wilson.
+The Academy's Designated Safeguarding Lead (DSL) is Mrs Karen Hutley.
+The Safeguarding Officer is Miss Batley.
+The Deputy DSL is Mr James Wilson.
+The Early Help Officer is Ms R Mulvihill.
 All members of the safeguarding team, including the Principal, undertake level 3 and/or 4 child protection training and training in inter-agency working, which is kept up to date with refresher and new training on an annual basis.
 Staff are supported by the DSL and Deputy DSL and the DSL and Deputy DSL are supported by the Principal and the SEN Governor.

 All staff, including temporary staff, volunteers and Governors are provided with the Academy's child protection guidelines and policy and are informed of the Academy's child protection arrangements on induction.

 All staff share an objective to help keep children and young people safe by contributing to:

 • Providing a safe environment for children and young people to learn and develop in our Academy setting

 • Identifying children and young people who are suffering or likely to suffer significant harm and taking appropriate action with the aim of making sure they are kept safe both at home and in our Academy setting